 Insights from fallen space rocks.

-Our researchers are world-leading in analysis of meteorites, including from Mars, the Moon, Vesta, and fragments of asteroids and other parent bodies in the solar system.
+Our researchers are world-leaders in analysis of meteorites.
 These space rocks help us unravel the history of the solar system and planetary bodies within it.
-Characterisation of meteorites recovered by the Desert Fireball Network allow findings to be linked to solar system by calculating their orbits.
+Characterisation of meteorites recovered by the Desert Fireball Network allow findings to be linked to our solar system by calculating their orbits.
+Some of these meteorites come from Mars, the Moon, Vesta, and fragments of asteroids and other parent bodies in the solar system

-Researchers in this theme include Dr Lucy Forman, Prof Gretchen Benedix, Prof Phil Bland, Prof Fred Jourdan, and A/Prof Nick Timms.
+Researchers in this theme include Dr Lucy Forman, Prof Gretchen Benedix, Prof Fred Jourdan and A/Prof Nick Timms.